microscaler/fleetingdns/tasks/db_model.md

     - Feature flags and custom plan features (`features_json` on `ServicePlan`)
     - Easy integration with payment providers (via `PaymentInfo`)
     - Analytics and monitoring (via `ApiStats`, `CaStats`)
+    - **Time-delimited pricing and historical price tracking (`PRICING`):**
+      - Each `SERVICE_PLAN` can have multiple `PRICING` records, each with a validity period (`valid_from`, `valid_to`).
+      - Supports promotions, discounts, region/currency-specific pricing, and historical audit of what a user was charged at any time.
+      - For billing and audit, always resolve the price from `PRICING` based on the user's plan and the billing date.
   - New entities can be added as needed (e.g., support tickets, notifications, etc.)

 - **Actionable Next Steps:**